filipkristo/LocalPasswords/README.md

 * Explore new windows 10 libraries, responsive and adaptive design
 * Create new file extension protocol, so you can easily import data...

-## Ten Master password commandements
+## Ten Master password commandements :D
 * You shall have no other passwords before Master password.
 * You shall not make Master password copies.
 * You shall not take the Master password in vain.